 - The final report acknowledges that a single gas field would increase Australia’s emissions by 4.5% and 0.05% of global emissions.

 - Solar power has now become the cheapest form of new electricity generation and renewables are entering an era of undercutting the price of fossil fuel generated electricity.

 - Building fossil fuel infrastructure offsets investment in renewable energy.
 New fossil fuel infrastructure will become stranded assets in a world that is moving to renewable energy.

 - Governments must abandon polluting fossil fuel projects and transition to renewable energy immediately to meet climate change targets.

 - The NT Gunner Government has a 50% renewable energy target by 2030.
 This is going to require a rapid scaling of investment in infrastructure to support renewable energy generation, storage and distribution.

 ALEC urges all community members who have concerns over climate change and the threat of opening up the Territory to unconventional gas fields and fracking to take immediate action.

-Please also call Chief Minister Micheal Gunner 08 89365500 and email email@example.com.
+Please call Chief Minister Micheal Gunner 08 89365500 or send an email email@example.com.